More Soulish Food | Hungry Souls Home

 In her wonderful book Making Room: Recovering Hospitality as a Christian Tradition, Christine D. Pohl makes the point that, at its heart, hospitality has to do with welcoming the stranger.
 "This has been the most important passage for the entire tradition on Christian hospitality.
 'I was a stranger and you welcomed me' resounds throughout the ancient texts, and contemporary practitioners of hospitality refer to this text more often than to any other passage."

 Dorothy Day, of the Catholic Workers Movement, explained the ongoing significance of this passage (Matthew 25:35) in shaping her thinking during a lifetime of ministering to the destitute, "There He was, homeless.
 Would a church take Him in today—feed Him, clothe Him, offer Him a bed?
 I hope I ask myself that question on the last day of my life.
-I once prayed to God that He never, ever let me forget to ask that question."
+I once prayed to God that he never, ever let me forget to ask that question."
 In another century, St. Jerome challenged clergy to "let poor men and strangers be acquainted with your modest table, and with them Christ shall be your guest."

 I've invited my high-school class retreat committee to come for dinner.
 (I wasn't going to force this into my schedule, but one of the gals said, "You know what the highlight of our 45th reunion was?
 It was having dinner at your home.")
 Valerie Bell and I have designed French Soirées for November as a means of inviting neighbors for a pre-Christmas outreach.
 And I am spinning a Grand Scheme regarding using the Internet to stimulate the growth of hospitality ministries in churches across the nation.
 So we are inviting a team of good thinkers to share homemade soup and to do a little change-the-world brainstorming.